Put our experienced, fully licensed, OEM-trained electrical team to the test. Available 24/7.

 Do Your Homework Before Selecting a Motor Repair Shop

-The focus of this guide will be around sending your motor to a repair shop.
+This guide will focus on sending your motor to a repair shop.
 This scenario is more likely if the motor is susceptible to its environment, physical space requirements, lifting, and tooling.

-Why is there a lack of specification?
-Customers need the tools and knowledge to recognize quality motor repair, understanding things like:
+Customers need the tools and knowledge to recognize quality motor repair and understand things like:

-Understanding the challenges that repair shops face and what shops need from the customer to provide the best repair
+It's essential to understand the challenges that repair shops face and what shops need from the customer to provide the best repair.

 - A quality repair can take more time!
 Motor repair shops are usually under a lot of pressure to get motors repaired and back on the line, especially if it's critical to operations.
 Shops need to find that balance to have motors repaired as quickly as possible while doing the job right.

 - Motor repair shops are under increasing pressure from increasing labour costs, declining profit margins, supply issues, etc. Customers need to acknowledge these pressures when working with repair shops.